miyako/onnx-genai/index.md

 #### Embeddings Model

+You need to place a `tokenizer.model` file for old Google models (T5, ALBERT) or a `tokenizer.json` file for model Hugging Face models (Qwen, GPT, BERT) next to the ONNX file.

+The runtime will use this file to tokenise the input, run ONNX inference, mean pool, L2 noemalise the embeddings.

 Alternatively you can use an "End-to-End" (E2E) model like [**universal-sentence-encoder-large-5-onnx**](https://huggingface.co/SamLowe/universal-sentence-encoder-large-5-onnx/) that takes raw string as input and returns vectors as output.
+In this scenario, pre-processing and post processing are both included in the ONNX inference.

 > At its core, ONNX is a frameworks for maths, not text.
 An E2E model typically uses `**onnxruntime-extensions**` to handle string.
 However, the text processing is not as powerful as specialised tokenisers.
-It is normally better to use ONNx for the vector maths and handle string externally.
+It is normally better to use ONNX for the vector maths and handle string manipulation outside of ONNX.

 Use [`**tf2onnx**`](https://github.com/onnx/tensorflow-onnx) to convert a **TensorFlow** to an ONNX E2E model: